mrns/TrieWordFinder/README.md

+# Goal

+Task goal details can be found in "Developer Exercise - WordFinder.pdf", located in the root of this repo.

 # QuTask.WordFinder

 This is the main class library project which contains the actual code used to solve the excercise.
 I decided to use a Trie